 We take a look at two global economic updates or interesting key developments that happened recently.
 First up, we take a look at the possible interest rate hike to stem inflation in India.
-Next, we?ll examine the issue of unrelenting Thai protests which seems to be taking a toll on Thailand?s economy.
+Next, we’ll examine the issue of unrelenting Thai protests which seems to be taking a toll on Thailand’s economy.
+India’s Stock Market sank on High inflation woes Indian stocks fell, with the benchmark gauge having its steepest weekly loss in a month, as faster-than-estimated inflation sparked expectations the central bank will raise interest rates in the coming week.
+Consumer prices rose 11.24% in November from…

 We take a look at two global economic updates or interesting key developments that happened recently.
 First up, we take a look at the possible interest rate hike to stem inflation in India.
 Next, we’ll examine the issue of unrelenting Thai protests which seems to be taking a toll on Thailand’s economy.